amperka/MobyDig/API.md

 Displays a custom symbol in the specified position.
 - `mask` - an 8-bit array.
 The ordinal number of the member of this array corresponds to the letter index of an indicator segment: 0 - a, 1 - b, <...>, 7 - h(dot).
-- `deviceIndex` - `SegM8` the device number in a daisy-chain.
+- `deviceIndex` - the SegM8 the device number in a daisy-chain.
 Can be in the range [0 : deviceCount-1].